IanRogers/eratosthetard/README.md

 - Nasshole
 - Globetard
 - Doofus
+- Satanic (yes, it always end up there...)

 etc. It's just noise though, treat it like static on the line and carry on asking questions like: